aaryagoriya/Assessment-3/README.md

 ## Software Design Principles Used in the Code

-This are Software Design Principles used in every Task:
+This are Software Design Principlesin in the task:

 - **KISS (Keep It Simple, Stupid):**
     The staff_info function applies the KISS principle by keeping the logic straightforward.
 It only collects the required staff details and generates a requisition ID using a simple counter.
 No unnecessary complexity is added, which makes the function easy to understand and maintain.